ropensci/roweb3/content/blog/2026-05-19-analisis-demografico-con-arcenso/index.en.md

 4 1980_00_estructura_03  1980 Cuadro G2.
 Total del país.
 Población según sexo y…
 ```

-The result of
- `check_repository()`    shows the available years for that combination of topic and geography, along with the table identifiers (IDs) and their titles.
-Based on this query, we select the identifiers
+The output of `check_repository()` lists the available years for the selected combination of topic and geographic area, together with the corresponding table identifiers (IDs) and their titles.
+Based on this information, we select the tables `1970_00_estructura_01` and `1980_00_estructura_03`, which contain tabulations of the country's total population by sex and age group and will be used throughout this analysis.
- `1970_00_estructura_01`    and
- `1980_00_estructura_03`   , which correspond to tabulations of the country’s total population by sex and age group, and which we will use in the analysis.

-> **Bonus Track**     : Alternatively, you can also explore the data interactively using
- `arcenso_app()`     , where you can copy the ID of the table you need and then use it in your analysis.
+> **Tip**: You can also explore the available data interactively using `arcenso_app()`.
+Once you find the table you need, simply copy its ID and use it in your analysis.

-{{< figure src="shiny_arcenso.es.png" width="600" alt="Shiny ARcenso Application: View census data filtered by year, geographic scope, and topic, displaying the 1970 literacy table."  class="pull-left" caption="Interactive census data explorer with
+{{< figure src="shiny_arcenso.es.png" width="600" alt="Shiny ARcenso Application: View census data filtered by year, geographic scope, and topic, displaying the 1970 literacy table."  class="pull-left" caption="Interactive census data explorer with `arcenso_app()`"  >}}
- `arcenso_app()`   "  >}}

 ## Data Preparation

-Once the tables of interest have been identified, we use
- `get_census()`    to import them directly into the workspace using their identifiers.
+Once the tables of interest have been identified, we use `get_census()` to import them directly into the R session using their table identifiers.

-Since the structures of the two tables are not identical, we performed some transformations to harmonize the variables and create a comparable basis across censuses.
-In particular, we recoded the age categories into five-year groups to ensure a common structure and added a column identifying the census year.
+As the structures of the two tables are not identical, we perform a series of transformations to harmonise the variables and create a consistent basis for comparison across censuses.
+In particular, we recode the age categories into five-year groups to ensure a common structure and add a column identifying the census year.

 ### 1970 Census